 Here is an expert guide on how to get started in the ATM world.

-Investing in coffee
+8. Investing in agruculture

-Similar to the coffee example above, you can invest in a parcel of land within a larger coconut farm, and then receive regular residual income as the coconuts are harvested.
+Similar to the coffee example above, you can invest in a parcel of land within a larger coconut farm and then receive regular residual income as the coconuts are harvested.

-Write a book
+9. Write a book

 How about writing that romance novel and dedicating it to that special someone on Valentine’s Day?
 VD planning done!